sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 In order to avoid chromatic detected regressions, it's recommended to create separate stories for all visual variants.
-It's also recommended to include stories for the most important side cases, e.g. for a label that receives ellipsis, if it is too long to fit in a container.
+It's also recommended to include stories for the most important side cases, e.g. for a label that receives ellipsis if it is too long to fit in a container.

 #### Controls